-Ask for forgiveness and apologise for mistakes and shortcomings, as it replenishes the emotional bank and sorts out problems.
+Ask for forgiveness and apologize for mistakes and shortcomings, as it replenishes the emotional bank and sorts out problems.

-People who are not self-confident will rarely apologise, for fear of being seen as weak.
+People who are not self-confident will rarely apologize, for fear of being seen as weak.
 They are held back by how they think others see them.

 Relationship problems are opportunities

 Proactive people look at a breakdown of trust, conflicts of interest, and misunderstandings as opportunities to develop stronger relationships based on integrity, mutual interest, and meaningful discussion.

 Principle : There is no lack of resources, and there is enough for everyone.

 In business, a win-win outlook motivates successful people.
 They look for common interests and mutual benefit.
 They do not see life as an area of competition, but rather as a chance for cooperation.